AtharvaShembade/TwinMind/README.md

 # TwinMind - Live Conversation Copilot

-A 3-column web app that listens to a live conversation and surfaces AI-powered suggestions in real time: answers, fact-checks, questions to ask, and talking points.
+An app that listens to a live conversation and surfaces AI-powered suggestions in real time: answers, fact-checks, questions to ask and talking points.

 ---